Want to be Heard? Some important Dos & Don’ts

-Have you noticed how noisy it is ‘out there’ and how it’s getting noisier by the nano-second as more and more ‘hot’ tactics and glitz are rolled out?
-The increasing noise level makes it harder to find a solution to the core question for every solopreneur, freelancer and small business owner: “how can I be heard in a noisy world so that we can be found by the right audience can easily hear me and find me?”
+How to be heard in a noisy world that is getting noisier by the nano-second as more and more ‘hot’ tactics and glitz are rolled out?
+The increasing noise level makes it harder to find a solution to the core question for every solopreneur, freelancer and small business owner: “how can I be heard in a noisy world so that the right audience can easily hear me and find me?”

 However, It’s not just that is getting more difficult to be heard in a noisy world.
 There’s also something else going on, as Sarah, one of my clients, pointed out recently.

-“Why is everyone sounding more and more like copy-and-paste versions of everyone else,” she asked.
+“Why is everyone sounding more and more like a copy-and-paste version of everyone else,” she asked.

 She’d just read a new post by a ‘respected’ coaching professional, who she said, “should know better”. (i.e. she’s been in business for some time!).